SKR235235/skr235235/README.md

 <b>Hi, My name is Subir.
 I am a data professional. <b>

 <p>
-I am an aspiring Data Analyst, I bring a combination of analytical skills, technical proficiency, and a passion for translating data into actionable insights.
-I am currently studying Digital Skills Bootcamp: Data Technician.
-Here are several reasons why I am well-suited for a Data Analyst role:
-Analytical Skills:
-I possess a foundation in statistical analysis and data interpretation.
-My ability to analyse datasets allows me to identify trends, patterns, and outliers, enabling informed decision-making

-Technical Skills:
-I am capable in a variety of data analysis tools and programming languages, including but not limited to Python, R and SQL.
-My technical skills extend to data visualization tools such as Tableau, Microsoft Power BI and Microsoft Excel ensuring I can effectively communicate findings to stakeholders.

-Attention to Detail:
-I pride myself on my careful attention to detail, ensuring data accuracy and reliability in when analysing.
-I understand attention to detail is crucial in producing reliable insights that can guide strategic business decisions.

-Problem-Solving Skills:
-I want to sharpen my on solving more complex problems in real life scenarios.
-I enjoy the challenge of breaking down data into manageable components, analysing and creating solutions.

-Communication Skills:
-I understand the importance of communicating concepts to non-technical people.
-Whether through presentations, reports, or visualisations, I can bring insights in a clear and understandable manner, and bring better decision-making.

-Adaptability and Continuous Learning:
-I understand this field of data analysis is dynamic, and I am committed, eager and passionate in staying current with industry trends, tools, and methodologies.
-My drive will help me adapt and allow me to learn and apply new technologies, ensuring that my skills remain relevant and valuable.

-Business Acumen:
-I approach data analysis with an understanding of its impact on business objectives.
-I am understanding, my insights can drive strategic decision-making and contribute to the overall success of the organisation.

-Collaborative Team Player:
-I really look forward to valuable collaboration with experienced individuals and believe that effective teamwork is essential for successful data-driven outcomes.
-I am adept at working with cross-functional teams, leveraging diverse perspectives to achieve common goals.

-My background in running web design projects as well working in customer service, managing fleets in micromobility, and digital marketing.
-I believe it has given valuable experience and insights into as career in data analytics.
-I would like to add I am very approachable, empathetic, good at dealing with conflicts and experienced in leadership roles.

-In summary, my combination of analytical ability, technical skills, attention to detail, problem-solving abilities, effective communication, and collaborative mindset make me a good candidate for a Data Analyst role.
-I am very enthusiastic about contributing to your organisation's data-driven success and testing my skills to extract valuable insights that support strategic decision-making.

 </p>
 <div align="center"> <h1 align="center" <di > :nerd_face:	 DATA ANALYSIS TOOLS :nerd_face: </h1> </div>